system76/tech-docs/src/models/thelio-b4/repairs.md

-# Thelio Mira (Parts & Repairs)
+# Thelio (Parts & Repairs)

-Many components in your Thelio Mira can be upgraded or replaced as necessary.
+Many components in your Thelio can be upgraded or replaced as necessary.
 Power the machine off, switch off the power supply, and unplug all peripherals before working with any internal components.
 Then, follow these step-by-step guides for instructions:

 - [Removing the top case](#removing-the-top-case)
 - [Adding/removing 2.5" storage drives](#addingremoving-25-storage-drives)